patel-tirth/React-SortingAlgorithms-Visualizer/README.md

 The build is minified and the filenames include the hashes.<br />

+## To do
+Implement quick sort.<br />
+To implement quick sort, go to SortingVisualizer directory inside /src directory and implement quick sort there. <br />
+The App in rendered in App.js file

 ## Built with

 [React](https://reactjs.org/) - A Javascript library for building user interfaces